BUFFER4096/PyBTC/README.md

-This tool obtains the current price of BTC using the Python libraries requests and BeautifulSoup
+This Python tool gets the current price of BTC using the libraries requests and BeautifulSoup